-I have worn similar devices for quite some time now and so JJ wasn’t particularly phased by the change to Bubble.
+I have worn similar devices (most recently the MiaoMiao) for quite some time now and so JJ wasn’t particularly phased by the change to Bubble.
 He is discouraged from touching – but the temptation to tug is often right there in front of him.
 With the original adhesive it would soon become detached unfortunately, but overall it’s not a huge problem.

 Related Post: Defined By Diabetes